 Because numbers continued to decline at the school into the new millennium, the cost of running a school and maintaining an old building as well as obvious shifts in demographics in the community, the decline of choosing private education along with a myriad of other factors, it was evident that the school could not be maintained.
-After 147 years, on June 23, 2016, St. Augustine’s School closed it doors for good.
-Valiant efforts were not only evident among the teachers, staff, students, and parents during its final years but also through the support of our own parishioners, other parishes and the community.
+After 147 years, on June 23, 2016, St. Augustine’s School closed its doors for good.
+Valiant efforts were not only evident among the teachers, staff, students, and parents during its final years but also through the support of our own parishioners, other parishes, and the community.
 This was not an easy thing to endure, nor was it an easy decision to be made as many parishioners shared their own memories within the walls of that school and had ancestral heritage there; including this author’s own children being among the 98 students that finished out the final year there.

 “What does love look like?
 It has the hands to help others.
 It has the feet to hasten to the poor and needy.
 It has eyes to see misery and want.
 It has the ears to hear the sighs and sorrows of men.
 That is what love looks like.”

-Currently we are moving forward “with the times”.
+Currently, we are moving forward “with the times”.
 We are updating carpets and maintaining and growing our many devotions.
 This website was developed to connect our community with the growing tech that so many parishioners use daily.
 Something is going on and it is through the efforts of this devoted Parish Community and the guidance of reverent priests that we move forward with faith, hope and charity into the future.

 What is to be seen?
 What is to be learned?
 What is to be loved?

 In the words of Fr.
 James Spenard, OSA, “…we have looked…into each generation…we’ve traced individuals and families…bricks and mortar.
-We have seen life and death….comings and goings…things that make us laugh….and things that make us cry; and through it all we have seen the face of God in the Mass and the Sacraments….When we learn that the future is a promise that helps us always to look up to the heavens, not down to earth…the past is a…[teacher] that we are always drawing from…and the present is a gift…from the Creator…for use here and now.
-To do with what we can in faith, in hope and in charity with our gift.
+We have seen life and death….comings and goings…things that make us laugh….and things that make us cry; through it all, we have seen the face of God in the Mass and the Sacraments….When we learn that the future is a promise that helps us always to look up to the heavens, not down to earth…the past is a…[teacher] that we are always drawing from…and the present is a gift…from the Creator…for use here and now.
+To do with what we can in faith, in hope, and in charity with our gift.
 [So,] what’s to be loved?
 Look around.
-[You’ll find] the spirit of hospitality and generosity, [and] the tremendous sense of ‘oneness’ with humanity that seems to put each parish response to catastrophe in some far-off place…over the top in sacrifice.
+[You’ll find] the spirit of hospitality and generosity, [and] the tremendous sense of ‘oneness’ with humanity that seems to put each parish response to the catastrophe in some far-off place…over the top in sacrifice.
 We see it in the generations already lived….we see it in the continuity of family members who are proud of their Catholic roots in this place.
 We see it in programs for our youth and in care for those whose needs have changed.
 It’s indeed a privilege to be…in a place like St. Augustine’s…we are indeed all in this together.”